 I recently got to check off one of the top things on my bucket list: Volunteering with Elephants in Thailand.
 Voluntourism is travel that includes volunteering for a charitable cause, and participants generally pay the host organization to be a volunteer.
-This is growing industry all across the world, but as someone who works with volunteers in a professional capacity, I had a hard time wanting to pay for my own elephant volunteer experience.
+This is a growing industry all across the world, but as someone who works with volunteers in a professional capacity, I had a hard time wanting to pay for my own elephant volunteer experience.
 Now that I’ve done it, however, I can tell you it was worth every cent.

 For the last two years, I have been fascinated with the Asian elephant and wanted to do everything in my power to be with them in the flesh.
 When this fascination started, I wanted to do what I saw in pictures – ride them.
-However, after doing my research, I did everything I could not to invest in the exploitation of such an emotional creature.
+However, after doing my research, I did everything I could to not invest in the exploitation of such an emotional creature.

 The back of the elephant is actually weak for such a beastly creature.
 When people are sitting atop a solid wood stool, they can be doubling what the elephants’ backs should be able to hold.
 People riding on their necks is better, but still not ideal.
 The riding itself isn’t the only issue, rather it is the process of getting them to the point that they submit to being ridden by humans.
 In order to train an elephant for a tourist camp, it is taken from its mother at age three.
-To give you an idea of just how early this is, the lifespan and maturity of elephants is similar to that of humans.
+To give you an idea of just how early this is, the lifespan and maturity of elephants are similar to that of humans.
 When they are taken, they go through a process called Phanjann, otherwise known as “the breaking of the spirit.”
-The mahouts (those who work with elephants) use negative reinforcement like lashing to make them submussive.
+The mahouts (those who work with elephants) use negative reinforcement like lashing to make them submissive.
 The photo below shows the welts of one of the retired elephants I was working with.
 You can see that the layers of skin have seen decades of abuse.

 Being aware and educated about the impact of tourism on both animals and local communities is important as a world traveler.
 I am always looking for the safest and most affordable way to get the best out of my travels, but in cases like this, when it comes to living animals and tourism, it’s important to know how to spend your money.
 Rather than riding an elephant, I would invite you to volunteer with them and educate yourself about them.
-It may not be the most affordable, but it will be worth every penny for you, and you will find growth and satisfaction from it like I did.
+It may not be the most affordable, but it will be worth every penny for you, and you will find growth and satisfaction from it as I did.

 Rather than spending the 800 baht (about $25) on riding an elephant and further fueling their abuse and exploitation, I chose to spend three nights and four days at a community-involved elephant sanctuary in northern Thailand.
 This experience is easily one of the best and most fulfilling experiences I have had in all my travels, and I am happy with where my 10,200 baht (about $315) went.
 Gasp!
 That is a lot of money!
 I am well aware of this, and after the experience, I would be willing to pay more and do it all over again.